boblemaire/IoTaWatt/Docs/graphPlus.rst

     :alt: VT sources

-To the left Volts are selected, so a different set of data sources corresponding to voltage (VT) inputs.
+To the left Volts are selected, so a different set of data sources corresponding to voltage inputs (VTs) are listed.

-Once the unit is selected, click on any of the individual sources listed below to include in the graph.
-When a source is selected, it will be immediately included in the graph, and will be marked with a delete symbol the same color as assigned to it's graph trace.
-Simply clicking the trash-can, or anyplace in the row actually, will remove that source from the graph.
+Click on any of the individual sources in the list to add that data source to the graph, measured in the selected unit.
+This combination is called a trace.
+It will be assigned a distinguishing color and the list entry will now include a trash-can symbol with the assigned color as a background.
+The trace should also appear on the graph within several seconds.

 While the list of sources may be the same for different units like Watts and Wh, they only show active if they are being graphed in the currently selected unit.
-In the case of the graph above, Total-Power is plotted as both Watts and Wh, so it will appear as selected under both units, but note that the color is blue under the Watts unit, while it is green under the Wh units in the large picture above.
+In the case of the graph above, Total-Power is plotted as both Watts and Wh, so it will appear as selected under both units, but note in the large picture above that the color is blue under the Watts unit, while it is green under the Wh units, indicating they are different traces.

 One final note about the sidebar.
 It will disappear when the screen size gets to be too narrow to accomodate it.
 When that happens, it is replaced by a list icon at the top left of the main screen.
-Pressing that will overlay the main body with the selection sidebar, and an X on the sidebar is used to hide it again.
+Pressing that will overlay the main body with the selection sidebar.
+An X on the sidebar is used to hide it again.

-Selecting the time period
+Time period selector
 -------------------------

-The time period section is the upper section of the main body.
-IoTaWatt is a time series datastore, and as such is the independent variable in all graphs.
+Graph+ plots all selected traces over a single time period that is defined and modified using the time period selection section.
+You can select one of the many pre-defined relative time periods or specify absolute dates and times.
+Once data has been plotted, the zoom/pan buttons can be used to modify the time-frame.
+Graphs with relative time-periods ending in the present can be set to automatically refresh.

 .. image:: pics/graphPlus/timeSelector.PNG
     :scale: 80%